🎹 Don't miss Sweetwater's Prime Time sales event on digital pianos and MIDI controllers! Now through October 16!

 1) Acquire A Keyboard To Test The Waters

-Perhaps this is the most simple suggestion that is a common sense.
+Perhaps this is the most simple suggestion that is common sense.
 However, people do ask if they need a piano in order to learn.
 I believe you need access if you truly want to learn and progress the way you are going to want to.

 For this, if you don’t already have a keyboard, start with something simple and easy.
 Since you’re saving money on lessons, try and find something that is cheap, yet quality.
+A simple, budget digital piano will work.
+You can view my list of the best options here.

 2) Learning To Read Music